mosip/documentation/docs/mosip-documentation-style-guide.md

 ## Important points

-1. **Language and Grammar** - In general, use second person in documents rather than first person — *you* instead of *we*.
+1. **Language and Grammar**: In general, use second person in documents rather than first person — *you* instead of *we*.
 Also, avoid using *our* in documentation.
 Also, use active voice as much to make clear who's performing the action.

    Examples: